 “Few companies are approaching digital assets with such a clear vision as to how blockchain technology can revolutionise the transfer and creation of value.
 We’re excited to support Paxos at this pivotal time in the evolution of the global financial system,” she said.

-As blockchain continues to be by the payments industry, whether in terms of optimisation or disruption, it seems clear that blockchain is poised to become the fundamental architecture of finance.
+As blockchain continues to be explored by the payments industry, whether in terms of optimisation or disruption, it seems clear that blockchain is poised to become the fundamental architecture of finance.
 Paxos, as a nexus for its development, may be able to realise its vision a lot sooner than previously imagined.

 Source: Fintech Magazine